aerleon/aerleon/README.md

 file a prominent notice stating as much.
 Copyright notices must not be removed from files in this repository.

-This README file may contain phrases and sections that are copyright Google.
+This README file and other documentation files may contain phrases and sections that are copyright Google.
-This file is modified from the original.
+This file and other documentation files are modified from the original by the Aerleon Project Team.